bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ![View on South Bay and the Dumbarton bridge](/assets/california-2024v2/3 View on South Bay, Dumbarton bridge.avif)

-It was a remarkably beautiful evening.

 In the end, I arrived at SFO 4 hours late, around 8pm local time.
+It was a remarkably beautiful evening - warm, with delicate mist in the air.

-After landing I took BART to the city, where I had the hotel.
+I took BART to the city, where I had the hotel.

 # Friday, May 10th – Exploring the city